lolscourge/Fall-Damage-Paper-Editor/README.md

 # Paper Editor CEP Panel

-A CEP (Common Extensibility Platform) panel for Adobe Premiere Pro 2025/2026 that automates **paper edit → timeline** workflows.
-Designed for structured video production (e.g. "Fall Damage"–style shows) with dialogue clips, reveals, leaderboards, quote cards, and external audio.
+A CEP (Common Extensibility Platform) panel for Adobe Premiere Pro 2025/2026 that automates **paper edit → timeline** workflows for the Dexerto YT show Fall Damage.
+Designed for structured video production with dialogue clips, reveals, leaderboards, quote cards, and external audio.

 ## What it does